Windcrest, Texas: 2020 census

+American Community Survey (2019–2023) estimates

 97.4% of households had a computer, and 96.1% had a broadband access subscription.

 The median income for a household in the city was $95,329 (in 2023 dollars).
 The per capita income for the city in the past 12 months was $53,595 (in 2023 dollars).
 9.2% of the population were below the poverty line, nearly half the percentage of neighboring San Antonio.
 The median value of owner occupied housing units was $276,900 (2019-2023).

 Education

 The city is served by North East Independent School District.

 Zoned schools include: Windcrest Elementary School in Windcrest, Ed White Middle School in San Antonio, and Roosevelt High School in San Antonio.

 Area charter schools include Premier High School and Compass Rose Journey.